Ibr4h3m-k4m/Engineer-Thesis-Project/readme.md

 # 🚗 VeReMi Dataset Classification - Engineer Thesis Project

+Quick Note : This ReadMe file is a quick spin up using claude , it still needs to be correctly Updated to matchh exactly what i've done in the Project.

 ## 📊 Project Overview

 This project tackles the challenge of detecting malicious vehicular network traffic using the VeReMi Extension Dataset.
 Through advanced machine learning techniques and metaheuristic optimization, we achieved **94% accuracy** and **90% macro F1-score** in classifying vehicle-to-vehicle communication attacks.